santoshborate/php-basic/lambda-anonymous-closure/readme.md

 **Anonymous function** - Function having no name

-**Lambda** - It is Anonymous function assigned to any variable and passed as argument ot any function
+**Lambda** - It is Anonymous function assigned to any variable and passed as argument to any function

 **Closure** - A closure is a lambda/anonymous function that is aware of its surrounding context through the use of use keyword.
 It can access a variable outside of the scope where it is defined.